learn malayalam with decode malayalam

 Core Elements of Malayalam Grammar

-1. Malayalam Alphabet and Pronunciation
+1. The Malayalam Alphabet and Pronunciation

 The Malayalam script, derived from the Brahmi script, consists of 56 letters: